MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-services.md

 # Connect to the services you use with Power BI
 With Power BI, you can connect to many of the services you use to run your business, such as Salesforce, Microsoft Dynamics, and Google Analytics.
 Power BI starts by using your credentials to connect to the service.
 It creates a Power BI *workspace* with a dashboard and a set of Power BI reports that automatically show your data and provide visual insights about your business.

-Log in to Power BI to view all of the [services you can connect to](https://app.powerbi.com/getdata/services).
+Sign in to Power BI to view all of the [services you can connect to](https://app.powerbi.com/getdata/services).

 ![AppSource apps](media/service-connect-to-services/overview.png)